On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

 Theses spaces are rank-one and linearly independent (by the contact condition).
 There is a natural element $v_{\Reeb}(s) \in H_\parallel$ defined by the condition $\langle A(s), v_{\Reeb}(s) \rangle = 1$, and a positive ray $\R_{\geq 0}\cdot v_{\Reeb}(s)$.
 Now, the space $U^\trop$ has charts given by quadrants in $H_1$ of the various torus fibers.
 The correspondence is that $s \in S$ corresponds to the ray in $U^\trop$ that is identified with $\R_{\geq 0}\cdot v_{\Reeb}(s)$ in a chart.
 The construction of the Liouville class $A(s)$, and particularly the local convexity condition, guarantees that this correspondence is a bijection.
 Also, this correspondence provides a way to identify the tangent spaces of $U^\trop$ along the ray with $H_1(\pi^{-1}(s);\R)$.

-The line segment in $U^\trop$ associated to the tube $V$ should have certain properties.
-First of all, it should lie in the sector of $U^\trop$ corresponding to the interval $[s_0,s_1] \subset S$, touching each ray in this sector once.
-Furthermore, the tangent vector to the segment should be the homology class $\rho$ of the loop that is moving.
+Now we associate a line segment in $U^\trop$ to a tube $V$.
+For the purposes of this discussion, we allow line segments to be infinite in one or both directions. \begin{proposition} Given a tube $V$, there is a line segment $\ell(V)$ (that is, a path straight with respect to the affine structure) associated to $V$, which is characterized up to radial rescaling in $U^\trop$ by the following properties: \begin{enumerate} \item $\ell(V)$ lies in the sector of $U^\trop$ corresponding to the interval $\pi(V) = [s_0,s_1] \subset S$, touching each ray sector exactly once. \item The tangent vector to $\ell(V)$ is positively proportional to the homology class $\rho$ of the loop that is moving in $V$. \end{enumerate} \end{proposition}

+\begin{proof} The second property requires us to check a consistency condition, since the notion of the ``loop that is moving'' depends up to sign on the orientation of the interval $[s_0,s_1]$.
+Assuming this, the construction of the segment is simple.
+The class $\rho$ determines the slope, and we position the line segment in the appropriate sector.
+The result is well-defined up to radial rescaling.

 For concreteness, let us regard the tube as right-moving, from $s_0$ to $s_1$, so that $\rho = \rho_1$.
 Since we want the line segment to move from the ray for $s_0$ to the ray for $s_1$, a consistency issue arises of whether this tangent vector actually points in the right direction.
 This can be resolved using the inequality \eqref{eq:monotonicity-right}.
-At any point $s \in [s_0,s_1]$, The vector $\rho$ can be decomposed uniquely as
+At any point $s \in [s_0,s_1]$, the vector $\rho$ can be decomposed uniquely as

 where $\langle A(s),\rho_\perp \rangle = 0$, and $\langle A'(s),\rho_\parallel \rangle = 0$.
 Let us clarify that, at the chosen point $s$, we fix the decomposition of $\rho$, so the components $\rho_\perp$ and $\rho_\parallel$ are not varying when we differentiate with respect to $s$ (other than by parallel transport between the fibers).
 The inequality \eqref{eq:monotonicity-right}, taken in the limit $s_0 \to s_1 = s$, implies that $\frac{d}{ds}\langle A(s),\rho \rangle \geq 0$.
 On the other hand,